Peace Webinar Series

 Why we Belong to One Another

-The Growing Peace Seminar will explore how the church is God’s agent for reconciliation and spiritual transformation.
+The Growing Peace Webinar will explore how the church is God’s agent for reconciliation and spiritual transformation.
 You will discover how God created you for others and why the church is necessary for your spiritual growth—for shaping a new identity, reality and activity.
-The Growing Peace Seminar explores how you are formed in and through the gathering of God’s people in mutual submission under God’s Word, His Spirit and His people.
+The Growing Peace Webinar explores how you are formed in and through the gathering of God’s people in mutual submission under God’s Word, His Spirit and His people.

 How to Discipline with Grace and Truth

-The Restoring Peace Seminar is specifically designed to help you discover and put into practice biblical principles for church discipline guided by the grace and truth of Jesus Christ.
+The Restoring Peace Webinar is specifically designed to help you discover and put into practice biblical principles for church discipline guided by the grace and truth of Jesus Christ.
 You will learn why discipline is necessary for spiritual growth in your life, in your family and in your church.
 You will discover why godly discipline is always generative, always for good.